thomaspage24/chatOverTcp/README.md

     B->>A: [ IV | AES-256-CBC ciphertext ]
 ```

 Each message gets a fresh random IV, so encrypting the same string twice produces different ciphertext.
-The shared key never travels.

 ---